ReeceMcMillin/CS490-Notes/src/chapter-1/resource-sharing.md

     - cooperative workers in a particular organization may share *every* document together

-{:.def}
+{:.def term="Service"}
-Service: a distinct part of a computer system that manages a collection of related resources and presents their functionality to users and applications.
+A distinct part of a computer system that manages a collection of related resources and presents their functionality to users and applications.